rsbivand/asdar-book/docs/book2ed_errata.md

 Page 245: Minor change in prediction variance values following the change to BLAS/LAPACK from Meschach linear algebra functions in gstat 1.1-0.

+Page 247-248, sections 8.7.1/2: changes in sample() from R >= 3.6.0 change the model training and validation sets and R2 measure; the cross-validation score summary is also changed.

 ## lat

 From **spdep** 1.1-1, functions for fitting models are moved to the new package **spatialreg**, and changes are made to adapt.
 Present changes pass most deprecated **spdep** functions through to **spatialreg**.

+Page 281-2: Monte Carlo test output affected by change in sample() for R >= 3.6.

 Page 282, Chunk 45: boot should be loaded explicitly.

+Page 283: Monte Carlo test output affected by change in sample() for R >= 3.6, and by changes to the calculation of the measure in February 2016.

 Page 285, The sentence introducing local Moran's I is potentially misleading; the formula is given after Lloyd (2007) p.
 67, eq.
 4.16, originally from Anselin (1995) p.
 99, eq.
 12 [Anselin, L. 1995.
 Local indicators of spatial association, Geographical Analysis, 27, 93-115], and Getis and Ord (1996) p.
 267-268, eq.
 14.4 [Getis, A. and Ord, J. K. 1996 Local spatial statistics: an overview.
 In P. Longley and M. Batty (eds) Spatial analysis: modelling in a GIS environment (Cambridge: Geoinformation International), 261-277].
 The "sum" referred to is the sum of the calculated values of local Moran's divided by the sum of the weights [for example using Szero() on the listw object].

 Page 303, Chunk 81: After updating Matrix from 1.0-14 to 1.1-0, the value of the numerical Hessian standard error of lambda changes slightly.

 Page 309, Chunk 90: coda should be loaded explicitly.

+Page 313: Bootstrap output affected by change in sample() for R >= 3.6.

 ## dismap